theogiraudet/Bookshelf/docs/modules/view.md

   **Tag `bs.view.is_lookable`**: Tag that must be added to entities that can be looked at.
 ```

-*Summon particles at the armor_stand the player is looking at:*
+*Example: Summon particles at the armor_stand the player is looking at:*

 ```mcfunction
 # Once